 Appendix: What a 501(c)(3) can and can't do

-- It influences politicians' decisions, and thus it increases your organization's power to influence policies.
-When our elected officials know they are being watched, and that a large percentage of a certain group (such as women, Native Americans, or business people) is registered and planning to vote, that has a very strong impact on the decisions they make.
-For example, if your organization is interested in improving the rights of migrant farm workers, your position with state legislators will be much stronger if many or the majority of the farm workers in your area are registered and poised to vote in the upcoming election.
+- Influences politicians' decisions, and thus it increases your ability to influence policies.
+For example, if your collaborative is interested in improving the rights of migrant farm workers, your position with state legislators will be stronger if many or the majority of the farm workers in your area are registered and poised to vote in the upcoming election.

 Who can register voters?